 I had the pleasure of meeting Ivan Muzychenko, a Russian emigrant, when he did tile work for us in our home.
 And since “frugality” is the second name in “The Frugal Catholic,” I kept asking him questions.
 He shared how learning to budget and tithe saved his family’s finances.
-You will likewise benefit both spiritually and financially from tithing, just as Ivan has.
+Likewise, you will benefit both spiritually and financially from tithing, just as Ivan has.
 Why not?
 You truly have nothing to lose.

 Ivan, where did you immigrate from, and when and why?
 Also, how long have you been an American?